ashishguleria04/SENTINEL-UI/README.md

 # 🛡️ SENTINEL - UI

-**SENTINEL - UI** is a Chrome Extension designed to perform superficial, rapid checks for potential **OWASP Top 10 vulnerabilities** on any given website.
+**SENTINEL - UI** is an autonomous, AI-augmented Chrome Extension engineered to perform rapid, passive heuristic analysis for potential **OWASP Top 10 vulnerabilities** on any web application.

-⚠️ **Disclaimer:** This tool performs *superficial heuristic checks only*.
-It is **not** a penetration testing tool and cannot replace comprehensive security audits.
+⚠️ **Disclaimer:** This tool utilizes *passive, observational telemetry only*.
+It is designed for preliminary reconnaissance and educational purposes, and is **not** a substitute for comprehensive penetration testing or active dynamic application security testing (DAST).

 ---

-## 🏗️ High-Level Structure
+## 🏗️ High-Level Architecture

-The extension follows the standard Chrome Extension **Manifest V3** architecture.
-It consists of three primary layers:
+The extension is built on a high-performance **Manifest V3** architecture.
+It leverages a non-intrusive, continuous monitoring pipeline consisting of three primary layers:

-1. **The User Interface (Popup):** Provides the input interface, initiates scans, and displays results in a modern, dark-themed UI.
-2. **The Logic Controller (Popup JS):** Acts as the bridge between the user interface and the background scanner, handling UI state and local storage.
-3. **The Background Service Worker:** Performs the actual HTTP requests and URL heuristic checks securely in the background, circumventing standard cross-origin limitations where applicable via extension APIs.
+1. **The Telemetry Engine (Content Script):** Passively extracts DOM-level indicators of compromise (IoCs)—such as exposed framework versions, missing anti-CSRF tokens, omitted SRI hashes, and sensitive HTML comments.
+2. **The Autonomous Service Worker (Background):** Triggers automatically upon page load.
+It analyzes URL routing parameters for IDOR/SSRF patterns and executes ultra-low-latency `HEAD` requests to validate critical security headers (e.g., CSP, HSTS).
+3. **The Terminal UI (Popup):** A highly optimized, zero-latency interface utilizing `DocumentFragment` injection.
+It renders findings within a sleek, cyberpunk-inspired terminal aesthetic.
+4. **The AI Uplink:** An optional integration with Google Gemini (via user-provided API key) that synthesizes raw telemetry data into an executive risk summary and provides actionable remediation steps.

 ---